 Optimizing a landing page to increase conversions or sales is not as hard as you would think.
 Or at least where to start isn’t.

 A common myth about landing pages is that it’s all about visual design and visuals, not necessarily.
-You can take the prettiest looking website with advanced animation and it might not perform well.
+You can take the prettiest website with advanced animation and it might not perform well.
 There should be a framework.

 Visual design is a part of what makes a web page appealing and performs well, yes.
 But digital marketers do marketing so there’s an emphasis on content instead.
 Digital marketers should focus on understanding customers and their pain points.